econ-ark/REMARK/README.md

    * When executed, it should:
       * Inform the user of the minimal resources required for execution (RAM, processor speed, etc)
 	  * Tell the user roughly how long execution takes on a machine that satisfies those requirements
 	  * Get the user's permission before proceeding
 * `do_all.py` should produce all of the results that the tool is capable of generating
    * For example, ideally for a reproduction or replication, it should produce all of the tables and figures of the associated paper
    * When executed, it should:
       * Inform the user of the minimal resources required for execution (RAM, processor speed, etc)
 	  * Tell the user roughly how long execution takes on a machine that satisfies those requirements
 	  * Get the user's permission before proceeding

+### Eponymous Jupyter Notebook

+For a project named `ThisIsMyREMARK` there should be a Jupyter notebook named `ThisIsMyREMARK.ipynb`  in the directory `Code/Python`

+The preferred, but not required, practice is for the Jupyter notebook to be the generator of the python code executed by `do_all.py.`  An example of how this can be accomplished is given by the `BufferStockTheory`
+REMARK

+### An Eponymous Markdown file

+This should contain a brief description of the project, which will be used on the website as the brief description of the REMARK

 # Explorations